-- Mail it to me at the address on my contact page.
+- Send it to me via my contact page.

 Please skip the “Dear Mr. Pavlina” formalities.
 Just write to me as your normal self.
 Assume we’re already good friends, and go from there.
 Don’t be concerned that you might scare me off if you express too much emotion or that you might seem cold if you express too little.
 Allow yourself to express whatever comes through for you.

 I might be opening Pandora’s Box here, so I’ll do my best to follow up with each person who applies, but I can’t predict in advance how many people that will be.
 So if you don’t hear back right away, don’t panic.
 I recognize that everyone would like a timely follow-up, but since I’ve never done this before and since I don’t have an HR department, I can’t guarantee much except to say that I’ll look at what you send, and if it excites me and I think we can do something together, I’ll follow up, and then we can discuss it further.
 Does this mean that if you don’t hear back within say, 30 days, that you should assume the worst?
 Probably.